 Among his ventures was the first Japanese mine to use Western mining methods, which was acquired by Mitsubishi in 1881; at the time a major diversification from the firm’s main business of shipbuilding.
 Glover also helped construct the Nagasaki Shipyard, later leased to Mitsubishi.
 He became close friends with the founders of Mitsubishi and worked for them as an advisor for 40 years.

-Glover’s achievements led to him being awarded The Order of the Rising Sun, Japan’s highest civilian honour outside of those given to politicians and royalty.
+Glover’s achievements led to him being awarded The Order of the Rising Sun, Japan’s highest honour outside of those given to politicians and royalty.

 Comparing mobile broadband in Aberdeen